 When you buy new aquarium sand or gravel it is highly recommended that you rinse it first.
 Even if it says it was pre-washed, it will still carry some dirt which can cause a cloudy mess in your water.
 However, even once you get it in the aquarium it’s not over, the substrate will accumulate detritus, decomposing organics and more.
 So, in order to keep the aquarium substrate tidy before and after placing it in the aquarium here are a few tips on how to clean sand or gravel to keep the tank pristine:

-How to Clean Sand or Gravel when it’s New:
+How to Clean New Dry Sand or Gravel:

 - Cut the bag of sand open and fill a bucket 1/3 full with sand.
 Place the bucket under the faucet and turn it on full so that it vigorously jets into the sand.
 Move your fingers through the sand, stirring it and lifting into the water jet as you do so.
 When the bucket is full, turn off the water, run your fingers through the sand some more, then pour the dirty water away (being careful not to pour the sand down the drain,) and repeat.
 It may take 10 or more goes until the water remains clear.
 Pour the clean sand into the bare, new tank, and fill the bucket with the second third of sand.
 Repeat, and repeat again with the last third.